EmmanuelCollegeStudentUnion/ecsu-server/content/pages/home.md

 ---
 ecsu_does:
   - description: >-
-      ECSU represents the rights and interests of undergraduate students at Emmanuel at college and university level.
+      We represent student perspectives and views on college committees, speaking up for undergraduates at every level of decision-making and governance.
+We sit on Cambridge SU councils and forums, ensuring that Emmanuel students are heard on broader issues affecting the University.
     icon: people
     title: Representation
   - description: >-
-      We produce a comprehensive timetable of welfare provisions each term, from confidential drop-in sessions to pub quizzes in the bar.
+      We produce a comprehensive timetable of welfare provisions each term, from drop-in signposting sessions to pub quizzes in the bar.
+We recognise that liberation and welfare go hand in hand, always working with intersectionality in mind.
     icon: sentiment_very_satisfied
-    title: Welfare
+    title: Welfare & Liberation
   - description: >-
       We work on access initiatives, dispelling myths about Cambridge and ensuring that the brightest students apply regardless of socioeconomic